Sales Tax Information

 In-state Dealer Transactions

-The dealer making the sale must charge, collect and remit the sales tax at the tax rate applicable to its business location when another in-state dealer makes a courtesy delivery for the seller.
+A dealer selling a vehicle must collect sales tax at the tax rate of its business location when another in-state dealer makes a courtesy delivery for the seller.

 Out-of-Utah Dealer/Manufacturer’s Transactions

-A Utah dealer is responsible for collecting Utah sales or use tax when making courtesy deliveries for an out-of-Utah dealer or manufacturer if the Utah dealer assists the purchaser in registration and titling.
-The local dealer should not issue a dealer report of sale, but Utah sales tax must be collected by the dealer and paid directly to the Tax Commission at the time of registration.
+A Utah dealer must collect Utah sales or use tax when making courtesy deliveries for an out-of-Utah dealer or manufacturer if the Utah dealer helps the buyer register and title the vehicle.
+The Utah dealer should not issue a dealer report of sale, but pay the sales tax directly to the Tax Commission at the time of registration.

 Remote Sales

-When a dealer who does not have a Utah business location sells a manufactured/mobile/modular home, motor vehicle, aircraft or watercraft, the location of the transaction is where the buyer takes receipt of the property.
+When a dealer who does not have a Utah business location sells a manufactured/mobile/modular home, motor vehicle, aircraft or watercraft, the location of the transaction is where the buyer receives the property.

 Exemptions

-Caution: A dealer may be held individually liable for the tax if it is evident the dealer was a party to a plan to improperly avoid the tax.
+Caution: A dealer may be held individually liable for tax if it is found the dealer was a part of a plan to improperly avoid tax.

 Farmers

 Repair parts and labor for farm tractors and equipment (not including registered vehicles) are exempt from sales and use tax.
 The seller must have an exemption certificate on file.
 Implement of Husbandry certificates for off-highway farm machinery are not considered registration.
-Sales and repairs of registered vehicles are not exempt under the agricultural producer exemption.
+Sales and repairs of registered vehicles are not exempt.

 Interstate Sales

-Sales to consumers are exempt from Utah sales tax when the vehicle, watercraft or merchandise is delivered by a Utah dealer to an out-of-Utah location.
+Sales to consumers are exempt from Utah sales tax when a vehicle, watercraft or merchandise is delivered by a Utah dealer to an out-of-Utah location.
 Delivery must be made by the dealer or by common carrier.
 The Affidavit for Exclusive Use Outside of Utah (form TC-721A) does not apply to these transactions.
-The dealer should attach a note to the temporary permit indicating out-of-Utah delivery along with the fee and mail it to the Tax Commission.
-The dealer must keep a verification of delivery using form TC-757, Affidavit of Out-of-State Delivery.
+The dealer must attach a note to the temporary permit indicating out-of-Utah delivery and mail it to the Tax Commission together with the fee.
+The dealer must keep a verification of delivery using an Affidavit of Out-of-State Delivery (TC-757).
 It is not necessary to send a copy of this form to the Tax Commission.

 Authorized Carriers